 and I quote...

-I wrote this novel back in August 2002, right after submitting the manuscript of Living In a Lie.
-The idea came from an article I’ve read an old copy of the Reader’s Digest.
+I wrote Guilty back in August 2002, right after submitting the manuscript of Living In a Lie.
+The idea came from an article I’ve read from an old copy of the Reader’s Digest.
 If I’m not mistaken, the article was entitled, “Why Do I Defend Criminals?” something like that.
-While writing the story, I used Read more about Guilty[…]
+While writing the story, I used the casting Read more about Guilty[…]

 I’m not a multimedia artist but I do tinker a lot.
 This time, I tried creating a video on Stupeflix and here’s what I produced: Most book trailers I’ve seen are less than 1 minute and 30 seconds long.
 Mine was only a 30-seconder.
 Let me know your thoughts.
 Again, there’s always a first time Read more about Number One Fan (book trailer)[…]